 At our house, we make both versions and we like the different qualities of each of them.
 Stuffing is usually much moister and wetter than dressing.
 The dressing is moist on the inside but tends to be a little crunchy on the edges where it is exposed to the heat more.

 Both are delicious and compliment any protein you serve it with!

-What goes into a successful, flavorful make-ahead dressing side dish?
+What are the Ingredients for a flavorful make-ahead dressing side dish?